 Marble Throne Terrace

 This spectacular terrace, known as the Marble Throne Terrace dates back to the time of Agha Mohammad Khan and his coronation took place in this building.
 It is even said that the life of some parts of this building is longer than the life of Golestan Palace.
-During the Qajar era, kings used to receive governors in this place and met ordinary people during Nowruz holidays.
+During the Qajar era, kings used to receive governors in this place and met ordinary people during the Nowruz celebration in Iran

 Golestan Palace complex is a great place to immerse yourself in Iranian architecture from the Zand period until today.
 In different periods, especially during the Qajar era, various buildings were added to this complex, which resulted in a unique Emperial palace that encourages us to visit it today.
 Among the various buildings in Golestan, one of them, known as Shams ol-Emareh mansion – meaning “The Edifice of the Sun” – is considered the most stunning structure of the Golestan Palace whose unique glory amazes everyone.

 Before his visit to Europe, Naser al-Din Shah, the fourth king of Qajar Dynasty, was thinking of building a mansion in his capital to compete with Isfahan’s Ālī Qāpū.
 A tall building that he could stand on its roof to have panoramic views of entire capital city.
 By his order, Shams ol-Emareh building was started in 1865 and was finished in two years.
 The style of this building is a combination of traditional Iranian and Western architecture.

 Shams ol-Emareh, painting by Mahmood Saba – 19th c

 Shams ol-Emareh was the first Iranian building to be constructed of a metal structure, which has since become more common.
 As mentioned, this 5-storey palace was the tallest building in Tehran of 19th century, which is about 35 meters high.